Floorp-Projects/Floorp/mobile/android/android-components/README.md

 On top of `Concept` modules we provide `Browser` components.
 These components provide browser-specific functionality by implementing concepts and using lower level components.

-On the highest level we provide `Feature` components which provide use case implementations (e.g search, refresh, load a new tab).
+On the highest level, we provide `Feature` components which provide use case implementations (e.g search, load URL).
 Features can connect multiple `Browser` components with concepts, and will therefore depend on other components.

 The following diagram does not contain all available components.
-See [Component list](#components) for a complete and most up-to-date list.
+See [Components](#components) for a complete and up-to-date list.

 ```
     ┌─────────────────────┬───────────────────────────────────────────────────────────────────────┐